Battle of Badr: Meccan plan of action

-While little is known about the progress of the Quraishi army from the time it left Mecca until its arrival just outside Badr, several things are worth noting: although many Arab armies brought their women and children along on campaigns both to motivate and care for the men, the Meccan army did not.
-The Quraish apparently made little or no effort to contact the many allies they had scattered throughout the Hejaz.
-Both facts suggest the Quraish lacked the time to prepare for a proper campaign in their haste to protect the caravan.
+While little is known about the progress of the Qurayshi army from the time it left Mecca until its arrival just outside Badr, several things are worth noting: although many Arab armies brought their women and children along on campaigns both to motivate and care for the men, the Meccan army did not.
+The Quraysh apparently made little or no effort to contact the many allies they had scattered throughout the Hejaz.
+Both facts suggest the Quraysh lacked the time to prepare for a proper campaign in their haste to protect the caravan.
 Besides, it is believed they expected an easy victory.

-Since Muhammad's army had either destroyed or taken all the wells in the city, a few Makkans approached the well controlled by Muslims to draw out water.
+Since Muhammad's army had either destroyed or taken all the wells in the city, a few Meccans approached the well controlled by Muslims to draw out water.
 All were shot except Hakim ibn Hizam, who later accepted Islam.
-At midnight on 13 March (17 Ramadan), the Quraish broke camp and marched into the valley of Badr.
-'Umayr ibn Wahb al-Jumahi made a survey of the Muslim position and reported 300 men keen on fighting to the last man.
+At midnight on 13 March (17 Ramadan), the Quraysh broke camp and marched into the valley of Badr.
+Umayr ibn Wahb al-Jumahi made a survey of the Muslim position and reported 300 men keen on fighting to the last man.
 After another scouting mission, he reported that neither were the Muslims going to be reinforced, nor were they planning any ambushes.
-This further demoralized the Quraish, as Arab battles were traditionally low-casualty affairs, and set off another round of bickering among the Quraishi leadership.
-However, according to Arab traditions Amr ibn Hishām quashed the remaining dissent by appealing to the Quraishis' sense of honor and demanding that they fulfill their blood vengeance.
+This further demoralized the Quraysh, as Arab battles were traditionally low-casualty affairs, and set off another round of bickering among the Qurayshi leadership.
+However, according to Arab traditions Amr ibn Hishām quashed the remaining dissent by appealing to the Qurayshis' sense of honor and demanding that they fulfill their blood vengeance.